astronomer/astronomer-cosmos/SECURITY.rst

 `https://www.astronomer.io/vulnerability-disclosure/ <https://www.astronomer.io/vulnerability-disclosure/>`_ for
 vulnerabilities associated with Astronomer products.

-What information and how to disclose
+Required information and how to disclose
 ====================================

 Please send a single, plain-text (not HTML) email for each vulnerability you are reporting.